tonethar/IGME-330-Master/notes/node-and-transpiling.md

  npm install npm@latest -g
  ```

- - You can also update `node` if need be - there is a program called `nvm` (*node version manager*) - and you can also just download a new installer from the web site - https://nodejs.org/en/download/
+ - You can also update `node` if need be - there is a program called `nvm` (*node version manager*) - or you can also just download a new installer from the web site - https://nodejs.org/en/download/

 <hr>